Sabbbir/Virtual_Photo_Booth_BASNet/README.md

 <p align="center">
   <img src="Images/i3.jpg" width="70%" alt="Vice Chancellor portrait"/>
 </p>
-VC sir was the honorable guest for the program.
+VC sir was the Honorable Guest for the program.
 His photo is being taken in this image.
-Chairman of CSE department is watching the process.
+The Chairman of CSE department is also present beside him.

 ### Faculty Visit
 <p align="center">